md5sha256/technoqueue/README.md

 ## Plugin configuration

-`technoqueue.yml` lives at `plugins/technoqueue/technoqueue.yml` relative to
+`settings.yml` lives at `plugins/technoqueue/settings.yml` relative to the Velocity working directory.
+It's written from a bundled default on first run.
-the Velocity working directory.
-In the dev stack it's mounted from `docker/velocity/plugins/technoqueue/technoqueue.yml`.
+In the dev stack it's mounted from `docker/velocity/plugins/technoqueue/settings.yml`.

 ```yaml
 drain-interval-seconds: 10        # how often each queue tries to promote its head